 Not every book should be hardcover.
 Skip it when:

-- You're in a genre with $0.99-$2.99 Kindle competition.
-Low-priced kindle fiction niches (steamy romance, sweet romance shorts, cozy mystery cozies) don't support hardcover pricing because readers expect $3-$10 price points across all formats.
+- You are in a genre with $0.99 to $2.99 Kindle competition.
+Low-priced Kindle fiction niches (steamy romance, sweet romance shorts, cozy mystery cozies) do not support hardcover pricing because readers expect $3 to $10 price points across all formats.

 - This is your first book and you have no audience.
 Hardcover sells to readers who already trust you.
-First-time indie fiction authors see 2-5% hardcover sell-through; focus on paperback and Kindle first, add hardcover after your second or third title.
+First-time indie fiction authors see 2 to 5 percent hardcover sell-through.
+Focus on paperback and Kindle first; add hardcover after your second or third title.

-- Your trim size isn't available.
-If you typeset your paperback at 5x8 or 8.5x11, adding hardcover requires full reformatting.
+- Your trim size is not available.
+If you typeset your paperback at 5 x 8 or 8.5 x 11, adding hardcover requires full reformatting.
 The cost of a designer's time usually exceeds the additional royalty.

-- You're launching with a heavy promo strategy.
+- You are launching with a heavy promo strategy.
 Amazon Ads, KDP Select Free Days, and BookBub only apply to Kindle and paperback.
 Hardcover does not participate in most promo ecosystems.

 Your paperback cover file will not work for your hardcover.
 Key differences:

-- Wrap area: hardcover covers include a 0.625" wrap that folds around the board edges and onto the inside of the case.
-This wrap is invisible on the finished book but must be included in the file.
+- Wrap area: hardcover covers include a 0.625 inch wrap that folds around the board edges and onto the inside of the case.
+Invisible on the finished book but must be included in the file.

 - Inside flaps: not applicable on KDP.
 Since hardcover is case laminate only, there are no dust jacket flaps to design.

-- Spine calculations differ: hardcover spines are roughly 0.06" thicker than paperback at the same page count because of the board and binding.
+- Spine calculations differ: hardcover spines are roughly 0.06 inch thicker than paperback at the same page count because of the boards.
 Use KDP's official template generator or a calculator that distinguishes hardcover from paperback.

 Every format requires its own ISBN.
 KDP gives you one free ISBN per format.
 If you use the free KDP ISBN: